DRMountainDEW/material-ui/docs/data/material/guides/interoperability/interoperability.md

 Material UI and TSS runs emotion 11 so there is [some changes](https://github.com/InseeFrLab/onyxia-ui/blob/324de62248074582b227e584c53fb2e123f5325f/.storybook/main.js#L31-L32) to be made to your `.storybook/main.js` to make it uses emotion 11.
 :::

+Support for ListItem with tailwind css because the Drawer mounts its component outside the scope of "#__next" id for it to support tailwind css you will need to add a id to the Box and add that id to the
+important: ['#__next', 'box1'], in tailwind.config.js. then the drawer will show tailwind css changed